liangguangyii/liangguangyii.github.io/_posts/2024-3-12-notes-phy-tddft.md

 \end{aligned}
 $$

-**And the Interaction picture is the same as the Heisenberg picture with no external perubation.**
+**And the Interaction picture is the same as the Heisenberg picture with no external pertubation.**